 - mango slices for toppings (optional)

-- Slice bread into cubes and place into an 8-inch square baking pan.
-Combine mangoes with the bread, and drizzle melted butter over the the bread and mangoes.
+Slice bread into cubes and place into an 8-inch square baking pan.
+Combine mangoes with the bread, and drizzle melted butter over the bread and mangoes.

-- Make sure you buy ripe mangoes or Philippine mangoes, which you can find at Asian grocery stores.
+Make sure you buy ripe mangoes or Philippine mangoes for this bread pudding recipe, which you can find at Asian grocery stores.